aadeshere1/miti/README.md

+> [!CAUTION]
+> This app is created only for educational purpose using Claude Code and SDD.
+No part of the code has been audited for security issues.
+You may try this experimental software, but do so at your own risk.

 # Miti - Nepali Calendar

 A beautiful, feature-rich Bikram Sambat (Nepali) calendar application with personal notes, customization, and holiday highlighting.
 Built with vanilla TypeScript and designed to be lightweight and fast.